NandoAACF/House-Price-Prediction/README.md

-# House Price Prediction
-## Predict House Price using Linear Regression
+# Predict Price of The House using Linear Regression Model